 … Oft Scyld Scefing sceaþena þreatum…… Often Scyld Scefson from enemies’ troops…

 Oft – this is the adverb often, just a bit shorter.
-It appears in compounds and in German as oft to this day.
+It appears in compound words like oft-quoted and in German as the adverb oft to this day.

 sceaþan – the Old English word sċeaþa means ‘enemy’.
 What is an enemy?
 Someone who hurts you.
 What is another word for ‘hurt’?
 Scathe.